Jagjeet-Space/-Email-Threat-Investigation-Toolkit/Documentation/setup_py work.md

 - *long_description:* Reads the full README.md as a detailed description of the package
 - *long_description_content_type:* Tells setuptools that the README is in Markdown format.
 - This ensures your docs look correct on PyPI listing.
+- **Note:** Remember if README.md doesn’t exist, this will fail.
+Always ensure the file is in the same directory as setup.py.

 ```python
     author='Jagjeet',